jadTahaGit/Monsters-Search/notes.md

 - Tight together the UI Visual Representation & Functionalities (Capsulation)
 - Reusable Components: Search funct & List.
 So Generalize more till we have single responsibility.
 SOC: Separation of Concepts.
 Here is where Decision making gets to important.
 - In our case the Search Bar is tight to our list --> we need to generilze them ! & separate them.

+# React Rerender (update) in 2 cases:

+- state has changed
+- props has been passed